adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 When editing or creating new web pages it’s crucial to know exactly how the page will appear on the website.
 Give your web development clients peace of mind by choosing a CMS with live preview sites.
 This will not only improve your clients’ review processes, but also give them the confidence to publish changes without needing to contact you, the developer, for help.
 CloudCannon provides <a target="_blank" rel="noopener" href="/website-editing/">live preview websites</a> out of the box with Cloudvent URLs:

-{% bookshop 'markdown/video' url: "" title: "" border: false %}
+{% bookshop 'markdown/youtube' title: "CloudCannon Live Site Preview" id: "-pxThBj0-4o" extend: false border: false %}

 ### 7\.
 Editor collaboration